Hypothalamus

-The hypothalamus is responsible for regulating certain metabolic processes and other activities of the autonomic nervous system.
+The hypothalamus has the function of regulating certain metabolic processes and other activities of the autonomic nervous system.
 It synthesizes and secretes certain neurohormones, called releasing hormones or hypothalamic hormones, and these in turn stimulate or inhibit the secretion of hormones from the pituitary gland.
-The hypothalamus controls body temperature, hunger, important aspects of parenting and maternal attachment behaviours, thirst, fatigue, sleep, and circadian rhythms.
+The hypothalamus controls body temperature, hunger, important aspects of parenting and maternal attachment behaviours, thirst, fatigue, sleep, circadian rhythms, and is important in certain social behaviors, such as sexual and aggressive behaviors.

 Structure

-The hypothalamus is divided into three regions (supraoptic, tuberal, mammillary) in a parasagittal plane, indicating location anterior-posterior; and three areas (periventricular, medial, lateral) in the coronal plane, indicating location medial-lateral.
-Hypothalamic nuclei are located within these specific regions and areas.
+The hypothalamus is divided into four regions (preoptic, supraoptic, tuberal, mammillary) in a parasagittal plane, indicating location anterior-posterior; and three zones (periventricular, intermediate, lateral) in the coronal plane, indicating location medial-lateral.
+Hypothalamic nuclei are located within these specific regions and zones.
 It is found in all vertebrate nervous systems.
 In mammals, magnocellular neurosecretory cells in the paraventricular nucleus and the supraoptic nucleus of the hypothalamus produce neurohypophysial hormones, oxytocin and vasopressin.
 These hormones are released into the blood in the posterior pituitary.
 Much smaller parvocellular neurosecretory cells, neurons of the paraventricular nucleus, release corticotropin-releasing hormone and other hormones into the hypophyseal portal system, where these hormones diffuse to the anterior pituitary.